Understanding Fixed Index Annuities

 A fixed index annuity (FIA) is a contract between you and an insurance company designed to help you achieve your long-term retirement goals.
 In exchange for your premium payment, the insurance company provides you income starting at some time in the future.
 The major benefits of an FIA are that the principle and credited interest accumulate by benefiting from stock market gains but are protected against market losses.
 In addition, any earnings are tax deferred, and they can provide lifetime income to you and your beneficiaries guaranteed by the insurance company.

-There are two phases to a fixed index annuity, the accumulation phase and the payout or distribution phase.
+To better understand fixed index annuities, you must know about the two phases to a FIA process, the accumulation phase and the payout or distribution phase.
 The accumulation phase, perhaps ten years, begins when you purchase the annuity.
 During this phase your account value earns interest based partly on a fixed interest guarantee and partly on the gains in a stock market index such as the S&P 500.
 The interest credited to your account is not taxed until the distribution phase when you receive a payout so the full benefit from compounding interest is achieved.
 If a financial emergency occurs during this phase some fraction, usually about 10%, of the total premiums can be withdrawn without penalty but a more significant or full withdrawal will usually incur surrender charges.
 The amount of the charges decreases the longer the annuity is held.